Arm Fracture In Adults

 - Take your medicine as directed.
 Call your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider or bone specialist within 1 week:
+Follow up with your healthcare provider within 1 week:

 You may need to see a bone specialist within 3 to 4 days if you need surgery or further treatment for your arm fracture.
 Write down your questions so you remember to ask them during your visits.